 15. Monitor Companies That are Hiring for Content Marketing Roles

-When you see a job ad for a content marketing role, an “opportunity flag” should be raised in your head.
+When you see an ad for a content marketing role, a “job opportunity flag” should be raised in your head.

-A new content marketing hire is a sign a company is either investing more in content marketing or changing their content marketing strategy.
+A new content marketing hire is a sign a company is either investing more in content marketing or changing its content marketing strategy.

 It can also simply mean they’re filling a vacant position.